Foundation Reserves - Buenaventura, Jorupe, Utuana, Tapichalaca, and Copalinga

 We then head to the far southwest and the JF's Jorupe Reserve where comfortable cabins set amidst spectacular tropical deciduous forest make for a perfect birding experience.
 "At the lodge" birds include pale-browed tinamou, west Peruvian screech-owl, gray-cheeked and red-masked parakeets, Tumbes swift, whooping motmot, black-capped sparrow, Ecuadorian trogon, white-tailed jay, black-capped sparrow, Watkin's antpitta, saffron siskin, and white-edged oriole.
 Deeper in the forest are blackish-headed spinetail, rufous-necked and henna-hooded foliage-gleaners, collared antshrike, gray-breasted, Baird's and sooty-crowned flycatchers, Tumbes pewee, slaty becard, and lots more.

 We continue by traveling east to the high Andes and the JF's Tapichalaca Reserve, home of the range-restricted Jocotoco antpitta.
-While at Tapichalaca we'll enjoy the rich cloud forest and hopefully find many hummers (rufous-capped thornbill, flame-throated and amethyst-throated sunangels, collared inca, speckled hummingbird, tyrian metaltail), flycatchers (orange-banded, smoky bush-tyrant, and black-throated tody-tyrant), chusquea tapaculo, barred fruiteater, bar-bellied woodpecker, gray-breasted mountain-toucan, and many more.
-In addition to the Jocotoco antpitta, we have very good chances to see undulated, chestnut-naped, and rufous antpittas as well.
-With a little luck we'll find the spectacular white-capped tanager and the rare golden-plumed parakeet.
+On our way, we’ll make a side trip to the Utuana Reserve, where, at about 8000 feet, we’ll see rainbow starfrontlet and purple-throated sunangel and have chances to see red-crested cotinga, Chapman’s antshrike, line-cheeked spinetail, black-crested tit-tyrant, and others.
+While at Tapichalaca we'll enjoy the rich cloud forest and hopefully find many hummers (rufous-capped thornbill, flame-throated and amethyst-throated sunangels, collared inca, speckled hummingbird, tyrian metaltail), flycatchers (orange-banded, smoky bush-tyrant, black-capped turannulet, black-throated tody-tyrant), bearded guan, barred fruiteater, and turquoise jay.
+Rarer species such as white-capped tanager, gray-breasted mountain-toucan, and golden-plumed parakeet are also possible.

-From Tapichalaca, we head to the eastern slope and beautiful Copalinga Lodge, one of my favorite lodges in the world.
-Warmer temperatures and a rich assortment of species from both higher and lower elevations await us in the area.
-Wire-crested thorntail and spangled coquette are hummer highlights while coppery-chested jacamar, black-billed and Andean slaty-thrushes, black-streaked puffbird, lanceolated monklet, Andean cock-of-the-rock, and Ecuadorian tyrannulet are a few of the gems we've seen here.
+From Tapichalaca, we head to the eastern slope and beautiful Copalinga lodge, one of my favorite spots in Ecuador.
+Copalinga harbors a mix of foothill and lowland species including wire-crested thorntail, spangled coquette, coppery-chested jacamar, blue-rumped manakin, white-necked parakeet, Andean slaty-thrush, black-streaked puffbird, lanceolated monklet, Andean cock-of-the-rock, Ecuadorian tyrannulet, and many colorful tanagers - including paradise, golden-eared, golden, orange-eared, and yellow-bellied.
+We’ll visit several nearby spots at both higher and lower elevations for foothill and Amazonian species, and we’ll also enjoy beautiful cabanas and the best food of the trip. are a few of the gems we've seen here.
 We spend a morning at the Bombuscaro section of Podocarpus National Park and one along a quiet road at a lower elevation for Amazonian species.
-Both of these locations can be rich with mixed flocks which may include many tanagers (paradise, spotted, yellow-bellied, orange-eared, golden-eared, and golden), gray-mantled wren, montane foliage-gleaner, cerulean and Blackburnian warblers, Equatorial graytail, ash-browed spinetail, and more.
+Both of these locations can be rich with mixed flocks which may include many tanagers, gray-mantled wren, montane foliage-gleaner, cerulean and Blackburnian warblers, Equatorial graytail, ash-browed spinetail, and more.
 Scarlet-breasted fruiteater, striped and blue-rumped manakins, lined antshrike, and bronze-green euphonia are also possible, and we've been fortunate to see the elusive maroon-chested ground dove.
 On the grounds at Copalinga, gray and little tinamous come to a corn feeder, white-crowned tapaculos have a nearby territory, and at least a dozen species of hummingbirds come to the feeders and flowers.

 Between superb lodges, excellent food, good forest and a great diversity of habitats and species, Southern Ecuador has it all, and I can't wait to return.